|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

 Big Five South African Guided Safaris Tours

-Should you be travelling on to Cape Town after your visit to the Kruger National Park, or arriving from Cape Town before the Safari, there are direct flights to and from Cape Town daily from both Skukuza and the Kruger Mpumalanga International Airport outside Nelspruit.
-We are able to commence or terminate the guided safaris at either of these airports, rather than Johannesburg.
+Please be aware that if you are travelling on to Cape Town from your stay at the Kruger Park, there are direct flights to Cape Town daily from both Skukuza and the Kruger Mpumalanga International Airports and we can drop you off at either airport instead of in Johannesburg.

 Ghost Mountain Inn : Mkuze, KwaZulu-Natal